 We use Bearer Token Authentication.
 This means that you must format the content of your

-To try out API requests right from your browser, you need to enter
+To try out API requests right from your browser here in the documentation, you need to enter

 Do not forget to prefix your API token in the Authorization header or in the authentication menu with